earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Bullough, Edward. “ ‘Psychical Distance’ as a Factor in Art and an Æsthetic Principle.”
 In _Æsthetics: Lectures and Essays_, by Edward Bullough, 91--130.
 London: Bowes & Bowes, 1957.

+* Caddeau, Patrick W. *Appraising* Genji: *Literary Criticism and the Cultural Anxiety in the Age of the Last Samurai*.
+Albany: SUNY Press, 2006.

 * Carson, Rachel. _Silent Spring_.
 Boston: Houghton Mifflin, 1994.

 * Chakrabarti, Arindam.
 “I Touch What I Saw.” _Philosophy and Phenomenological Research_ 52:1 (Mar., 1992): 103--116.